madaster/madaster.github.io/ch/en/account.md

 - **Copy selected**; copy a selected material or product and change the name and properties.

 **Main window**: the 'maps' of folders directly below this level.
 An account can be organised by means of 'folders'.
 The available folders can be found here in the main window.
-By clicking on the map of a folder, you open this folder""."
+By clicking on the map of a folder, you open this folder.